bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   right-hand side of the direction of the line, and a negative number would have shifted the text to the left relative to the direction of the line.

-+ dx:<length>
++ tx:<length>

-  The dx-option and dy-option would have worked together to allow for a text based operation such as 'label' and 'text' to fine turn the location of the positioning of the text.
-This would have affected all operations that places texts including but are not limited to the following operations: 'label', 'text', 'cartesian.xtick', 'cartesian.ytick', 'cartesian.label', etc.  etc.
+  The tx-option and ty-option would have worked together to fine tune the position of placing a text inside another object such as box and node, where the placement of the text position cannot be directly controled.

-+ dy:<length>
++ ty:<length>

-  See dx-option.
+  See tx.

 + scaleX:0.5